ansible/awx/docs/docsite/rst/administration/troubleshooting.rst

 - Ensure all supervisor services are running via ``supervisorctl status``.
 - Check to ensure that the ``/var/`` partition has more than 1 GB of space available.
 Jobs will not complete with insufficient space on the ``/var/`` partition.
-- Run ``automation-controller-service restart`` on the controller server.
+- Run ``automation-controller-service restart`` on the AWX server.

-If you continue to have problems, run ``sosreport`` as root on the controller server, then file a `support request`_ with the result.
+If you continue to have problems, run ``sosreport`` as root on the AWX server, then file a `support request`_ with the result.

 .. _`support request`: http://support.ansible.com/